towhee-io/towhee/docs/03-User Guides/01-command-line-tool.md

 Done.
 ```

+> If you want to switch to another account on Mac, in addition to running `$towhee logout`, you also need to remove towhee's keychain access.
+>
-> If you want to switch to another account in Mac, in addition to running `$towhee logout`, you also need to remove towhee's keychain access.
-The step-by-step operation is to press `command` + `space` bar to search for `keychain`, then open this application, and find **towhee.io** in the search box, finally delete if there is a record.
+> The step-by-step operation is to press `command` + `space` bar to search for `keychain`, then open this application, and find **towhee.io** in the search box, finally delete if there is a record.

 ## Create operator and develop